 At Redcat we realise that the essential Pre-emptive identification of the problem is the basis of good maintenance.
 Redcat understands that by visually identifying initial critical nut movement during a simple walk round, the subsequent scheduled repair can substantially reduce fleet costs, and improve downtime and safety.
 Redcat Industries are the Australian manufacturer of a large range of high quality cost effective indicators, the designs of which are based on 45 years of researched loosening wheel technology.

-REDCAT’s renowned International patent pending REDCAT2 indicator/locker and REDCAT3 ring indicator/locker not only visually identifies the critical wheel loosening period but additionally lock the nut from further movement, providing an even greater level of security, Simply pushed over two torqued nut (REDCAT2) or five (REDCAT3) the pre angled pointer, high UV, variable PCD link, securely engages with all nut points without the need for fiddly clips or mechanisms, resulting in a constant monitoring, robust reusable variable PCD product.
+REDCAT’s renowned International patent pending REDCAT2 indicator/retainer and REDCAT3 ring indicator/retainer not only visually identifies the critical wheel loosening period but additionally restrains the nut from further movement, providing an even greater level of security.
+Simply pushed over two or five correctly torqued nuts (REDCAT2 or REDCAT3 respectively) the pre-angled link securely engages with all nut points without the need for difficult clips or mechanisms.
+The end result is a robust, reusable, versatile product, which provides constant monitoring for variable PCD’s.
 All REDCAT indicators provide a visual identification of overheating brake hubs, dramatically reducing fleet downtime and cost by quick identification.

 Our indicators clearly indicate your company’s commitment to safety and good maintenance.